The Lost Moment: Production

 The film was produced at Universal Pictures by Walter Wanger, from a screenplay by Leonardo Bercovici based on the 1888 novella The Aspern Papers by Henry James.
 Bercovici wrote the script in 1946 for Charles Feldman who developed several projects for the property.
-Wagner bought the script in January 1947 for a reported $200,000.
+Wanger bought the script in January 1947 for a reported $200,000.
 (In fact no money changed hands - Wanger bought the script in exchange for a scenario called The Washington Flyer.)

 The script was called The Lost Love.
-Wagner said the script would be directed by Martin Gabel, who had just worked as producer on Smash-Up, the Story of a Woman for Wanger; that film starred Susan Hayward who would be in the new movie as well.
+Wanger said the script would be directed by Martin Gabel, who had just worked as producer on Smash-Up, the Story of a Woman for Wanger; that film starred Susan Hayward who would be in the new movie as well.

-Wagner said the character of James Aspern was a combination of Shelley, Keats and Byron.
+Wanger said the character of James Aspern was a combination of Shelley, Keats and Byron.
 He would change the name of Aspern to Ashton to avoid "exploitation of the Bayer product."

 In late February, Robert Cummings signed to make the film, which was then called The Lost Love.
 (He was scheduled to do The Big Curtain for Edward Alperson afterwards.)
 Filming began March 10, 1947.

 The set was not a tranquil one, with Hayward and Gabel quarreling over his interruptions of her line readings.
 After warning her director to stop, she reportedly picked up a lamp and threw it at him.
 Gabel never directed another motion picture.

 In April the film was retitled The Lost Moment.

-The music score was by Daniele Amfitheatrof and the cinematography was by Hal Mohr.
-The film stars Robert Cummings and Susan Hayward with Agnes Moorehead, Joan Lorring, Eduardo Ciannelli and Minerva Urecal.